EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 - insert before a hook component
 - insert after hook component
-- replace a hook component's contents
+- replace a hook component’s contents
 - remove a hook component

 The next thing I researched was the hook components or elements.
 Below are the specific locations of hooks.
 The specific locations are more meaningful if you are familiar with the Spree views.
 The hooks are merely wrapped around parts of pages (or layouts) like the product page, product search, homepage, etc. Any of the methods listed above can act on any of the components listed below.